ui-ninja/react-native-rating-element/README.md

 # react-native-rating-element

-A simple rating library for react native supporting decimal point and custom icon set
+A simple readonly rating library for react native supporting decimal point and custom icon set.

+Please note: This is my first open source and I am very wiling to improve this code.
+If you have any suggestions, kindly raise an PR.

+Next improvements in plan:
+1. Make this interactive, take input from user and record the rating provided.
+2. Add typescript and unit test cases

 ## Installation